I’ve said it before (quite often, recently!), and I’ll say it again: one of the best things about blogging is the people that you meet.

 In some cases, it will be people that you meet in person, like my wonderful friends from Food Blogger Connect 2009 (yes, you all know who you are!), or Courtney, Charlotte, Johanna, Andrew and the many other great people who I now consider “real life” friends rather than just blog friends.

-CHICKEN, ROASTED BUTTERNUT AND FETA LASAGNA (serves 6)
+CHICKEN, ROASTED BUTTERNUT AND FETA LASAGNE (serves 6)

 2 cups raw butternut squash, peeled and diced